Notebooks 101: Offset vs. Coated Paper

 What is Coated Paper?

-Coated paper, also known as gloss paper, is a kind of paper that has been with a polymer or a mixture of materials to alter the paper's characteristics, such as thickness, surface gloss, smoothness, and ink absorbency.
+Coated or gloss paper has a polymer or mixture of materials to modify its characteristics, such as thickness, surface gloss, smoothness, and ink absorbency.
+Coated paper types include glossy, semi-gloss, and matte papers, with various coating ingredients like kaolinite, calcium carbonate, bentonite, and talc.

 Coated Paper